isc-projects/kea/doc/sphinx/kea-messages.rst

     updating IPv4 lease for address %1

 Logged at debug log level 50.
-A debug message issued when the server is attempting to update IPv4 lease from the memory file database for the specified address.
+This debug message is issued when the server is attempting to update IPv4 lease from the memory file database for the specified address.

 DHCPSRV_MEMFILE_UPDATE_ADDR6